Supination and pronation, impairment of — VA Rating Criteria (38 CFR DC 5213)

 Secondary conditions caused or aggravated by Supination and pronation, impairment of may be ratable under 38 CFR § 3.310.
 Veterans should work with a VSO or accredited claims agent to document the medical relationship.

-What evidence do I need to establish service connection for Supination and pronation, impairment of?
+What evidence supports a higher rating for Supination and pronation, impairment of?

 Get a Personalized Rating Analysis